jinit07/Automated-Trader-Bot/README.md

-HEllo, This is Jinit Here and this is my introductory project to Reinforcement Learning
+Hello, This is Jinit Here and this is my introductory project to Reinforcement Learning